Emission of Nambu-Goldstone bosons from the semilocal string network: Numerical results

 The initial value of $\Phi$ at each lattice site is set with the Gaussian random field.
 To reduce the artificial initial gradient energy, we generate random numbers in the Fourier space with the ultraviolet (UV) cutoff, $k_{\rm UV} = 10 k_{\rm IR}$, where $k_{\rm IR} = 2 \pi / L$ is the infrared (IR) cutoff.
 We have confirmed that the result is not sensitive to the cutoff scale.
 The initial values of the other fields are set as zero.

 Identifying the semilocal string in the simulation is not trivial because one cannot use the winding number as an indicator of the string core, in contrast to the case with the Abelian-Higgs string.
 To find the semilocal string, we use the magnetic field concentration in the string \cite{Achucarro:2005vpt,Achucarro:2013mga}.
 To be more specific, we also perform the simulation with the Abelian-Higgs model to calculate the magnetic field strength averaged over all string segments, $B_{\rm core}^{({\rm AH})}$, whose positions can be identified by the local winding number.
 Then, the semilocal string can be detected at which the magnetic field strength exceeds the threshold value, $\gamma B_{\rm core}^{({\rm AH})}$ with $\gamma < 1$.
 We set $\gamma = 0.5$ in our numerical analysis.
 Fig. \ref{fig:snapshot} shows snapshots of the evolution of the semilocal string network in our numerical simulations.
 One can see that strings have endpoints that correspond to global monopoles\cite{Hindmarsh:1992yy}.
+Interaction between monopoles leads to the merging of segments, whereas small segments shrink and disappear due to the string tension.
+By the end of the simulation, almost all segments have vanished from the simulation box except for those larger than the horizon scale.

 To see the scaling behavior of the semilocal string network, we calculate the total length of the string, $\ell_{\rm str}$ with the help of the Abelian-Higgs simulation as follows.
 The total magnetic field energy, $E_{B}$, can be obtained in both the semilocal and the Abelian-Higgs string cases.
 Assuming that the magnetic field is confined in the string core, it is given by the product $E_B^{\rm (X)} = \mu_B^{\rm (X)} \ell_{\rm str}^{\rm (X)}$, where $\mu_B$ is the magnetic energy per unit length and X is either SL (semilocal) or AH (Abelian-Higgs).
-We further assume that the magnetic energy per unit length is equal in both the semilocal and Abelian-Higgs cases, $\mu_B^{\rm (SL)} = \mu_B^{\rm (AH)}$.
-Then we obtain $\ell_{\rm str}^{\rm (SL)} = (E_B^{\rm (SL)}/E_B^{\rm (AH)}) \ell_{\rm str}^{\rm (AH)}$.
+For a straight static string, $g(r)$ in Eq.~\eqref{semilocal_string_solution} is identical to that of the Abelian-Higgs string when $\beta$ is the same~\cite{Vachaspati:1991dz}.
+Then we take $\mu_B^{\rm (SL)} = \mu_B^{\rm (AH)}$ and obtain $\ell_{\rm str}^{\rm (SL)} = (E_B^{\rm (SL)}/E_B^{\rm (AH)}) \ell_{\rm str}^{\rm (AH)}$.
 Note that the length of the Abelian-Higgs string can be calculated by using the local winding number.

 The scaling property can be characterized by the mean string separation defined by